pymtl/pymtl3/docs/ref/passes-import-intro.rst

 .. note:: This feature has not been thoroughly tested.

-If your Verilog simulation requires external C sources, include paths, or flags, you can specify them through the following options provided by `VerilatorImportPass`:
+If your Verilog simulation requires external C sources, include paths, or flags, you can specify them through the following options provided by `VerilogVerilatorImportPass`:
 `c_flags` (string), `c_include_path` (a list of paths), `c_srcs` (a list of paths), `ld_flags` (string), `ld_libs` (string).